tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 DAGs in block chain were first proposed as the GHOST protocol ([[44]](https://eprint.iacr.org/2013/881.pdf), [[45]](http://fc15.ifca.ai/preproceedings/paper_101.pdf)), a version of which is implemented in Ethereum as the Ethash PoW algorithm (based on Dagger-Hashimoto).
 Then Braiding ([[40]](https://scalingbitcoin.org/hongkong2015/presentations/DAY2/2_breaking_the_chain_1_mcelrath.pdf),  [[41]](https://rawgit.com/mcelrath/braidcoin/master/Braid%2BExamples.html)), Jute [[43]](https://scalingbitcoin.org/milan2016/presentations/D2%20-%209%20-%20David%20Vorick.pdf), SPECTRE [[46]](http://www.cs.huji.ac.il/~yoni_sompo/pubs/16/SPECTRE_complete.pdf) and PHANTOM [[52]](https://docs.wixstatic.com/ugd/242600_92372943016c47ecb2e94b2fc07876d6.pdf) was presented.
 The principle of DAG in block chain is to present a way to include traditional off-chain blocks into the ledger, which is governed by mathematical rules.
+A parent that is simultaneously an ancestor of another parent is disallowed

 ![DAGTopologicalOrdering](./sources/DAGTopologicalOrdering.PNG)

-The main problems to be solved by the DAG derivative protocols are **(a)** inclusion of orphaned blocks and **(b)** mitigation against selfish mining attacks.
+The main problems to be solved by the DAG derivative protocols are **(a)** inclusion of orphaned blocks (decrease the negative effect of slow propagation) and **(b)** mitigation against selfish mining attacks.
 The underlying concept is still in the research and exploration phase. [[39]](https://bitcoinmagazine.com/articles/if-there-is-an-answer-to-selfish-mining-braiding-could-be-it-1482876153)

 ![GHOST](./sources/GHOST.PNG)

-DAG derivative protocols decrease the negative effect of slow propagation and selfish mining.
-Blocks containing conflicting transactions (*i.e. conflicting blocks*) are not orphaned; a subsequent block is built on top of both of the conflicting blocks, but the conflicting transactions themselves are thrown out while processing the chain.
-SPECTRE, for one, provides a scheme whereby blocks vote to decide which of the conflicting transactions are robustly accepted, robustly rejected or stay in an indefinite “pending” state.
+In most DAG derivative protocols, blocks containing conflicting transactions (*i.e. conflicting blocks*) are not orphaned.
+A subsequent block is built on top of both of the conflicting blocks, but the conflicting transactions themselves are thrown out while processing the chain.
+SPECTRE, for one, provides a scheme whereby blocks vote to decide which transactions are robustly accepted, robustly rejected or stay in an indefinite “pending” state in case of conflicts.
 Both conflicting blocks become part of the shared history, and both conflicting blocks earn their respective miners a block reward. ([[39]](https://bitcoinmagazine.com/articles/if-there-is-an-answer-to-selfish-mining-braiding-could-be-it-1482876153), [[50]](https://medium.com/@avivzohar/the-spectre-protocol-7dbbebb707b5), [[51]](https://eprint.iacr.org/2016/1159.pdf))

+*<u>Note:</u> Braiding requires that parents and siblings may not contain conflicting transactions.*

 ![SPECTRE](./sources/SPECTRE.PNG)